vacp2p/rfc/specs/waku/envelope-data-format.md

 ## Abstract

-In this specification, we describe the [data field used in Waku](waku.md#abnf-specification) for the encryption, decryption and signing of messages.
+This specification describes the encryption, decryption and signing of the content in the [data field used in Waku](waku.md#abnf-specification).

 ## Specification

-The `data` field is used within the `waku envelope`, the field MUST contain the encrypted message of the envelope.
+The `data` field is used within the `waku envelope`, the field MUST contain the encrypted payload of the envelope.

 The fields that are concatenated and encrypted as part of the `data` field are:
  - flags